Azmaxx/Azmaxx/README.md

 - 👋 Hi, I’m @Azmaxx
 - 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning PSQl
+- 🌱 I’m currently analyzing some data from Bamboo using SQLite to solve queries.
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...@omileyeafees on twitter
 - https://www.linkedin.com/in/omileye-afees-4b540a19a/